vivekgajbe/cloudquicklabspytest/README.md

 # cloudquicklabspytest

-# This repository is created for Clodu Quick Labs Demo
+# This repository is created for cluod Quick Labs Demo
 # Testing AWS infrastructure